Arosh-Upathilak/Java_SnakeGame/README.md

 ## 🖼️ Assets

-All game images are in the `src/assets/` folder.
+All game images are located in the `src/assets/` folder.

 ---